Provides Residential, Individual and In Home Supports, Employment, Community Based Day Supports & Life Skills

 Provides the highest quality educational experience so that students with special needs can reach their full potential through a variety of fundraising events and activities.

 A hippotherapy program geared for children with special needs.
-Reinbow is located at two sites, Windrush and Liberty TreeFarms.
+REINBOW is located Churchill Stables at Huckins Farm in Bedford.

 Community sailing center in Boston’s Inner Harbor, provides year-round recreational and personal growth opportunities for people of all ages and abilities.

 Focus is to give young people a venue to learn to work in a group, and improve their music skills while learning about the value and importance of social activism.